 3) Explore Maritime Eastport

-After Saint Anne’s Church, we put the ecruiser to work and crossed a bridge from Annapolis into the neighboring community of Eastport.
-George told us that Eastport is officially the Maritime Republic of Eastport and that all businesses there must have some link with the sea.
+After Saint Anne’s Church, I crossed a bridge from Annapolis into the neighboring community of Eastport.
+Eastport is officially the Maritime Republic of Eastport and that all businesses there must have some link with the sea.
 I think that’s so cool that any community dares to be that weird in this day and age.
 And the maritime affiliation certainly results in a plethora of outstanding seafood restaurants, so it’s really a win for us all!

 4) Annapolis Harbor

 You can’t leave Annapolis without spending some time by its lovely harbor.
-George told us that in Annapolis’s fishing heyday, there would be 100 boats in the harbor at a time.
+In Annapolis’s fishing heyday, there would be 100 boats in the harbor at a time.
 People can still fish in the harbor.
 But of course they need to watch out for overfishing, especially when it comes to one of Maryland’s beloved seafood delicacies, the oyster.
 That’s why you’re not supposed to eat oysters out of season.

 If you’re unsure of whether or not oysters are in season, check that the month has an R in it.
 If it does, eat all the oysters you want!
 But if there’s no R, you should probably abstain.
 But if you’re not sure whether or not the month has an R in it, you have bigger problems than this blog can help you solve.